daeunyeo/Sleep-Stage-Classification-with-Multimodal-Biosignals/README.md

 ### The Gap between Random Split and LOSO

-The performance drop from Random Split (Acc 0.847) to LOSO (Acc 0.716) directly reflects the **inter-subject variability** inherent in biosignals.
-Rather than optimizing for inflated in-sample metrics, this project explicitly evaluated generalization to unseen subjects, which is a critical requirement for real-world wearable deployment.
+The performance drop from Random Split (Acc 0.847) to LOSO (Acc 0.716) directly reflects the **inter subject variability** inherent in biosignals.
+Rather than optimizing for inflated in-sample metrics, this project explicitly evaluated generalization to unseen subjects, which is a critical requirement for real world wearable deployment.

 This gap is not a failure.
-It is a deliberate design choice: reporting LOSO alongside random split demonstrates awareness of the difference between benchmark performance and real-world applicability, a distinction that most single-dataset ML projects overlook.
+It is a deliberate design choice: reporting LOSO alongside random split demonstrates awareness of the difference between benchmark performance and real world applicability, a distinction that most single dataset ML projects overlook.

 ### SHAP: Channel-level Attribution